iqrf/iqrf-gateway-daemon/src/IqrfInfo/IqrfInfo.md

 - load JS engine - there is one JS engine related to device
 - associate NADRs handled by this engine.
 When request comes to NADR it is routed to correct JS engine.

+### Deep enum

+This is continuation of full enum, but after JS drivers load.
+Previous full enum was done only by raw DPA usage.
+Now the drivers are used.
+This phase take care only of Standards enumeration with usage of proper driver's versions
+- Sensor
+- Binaryouput
+- Light (not implemented yet)
+- Dali (not implemented yet)

+During this phase:
+- select devices without deep enum (DeepEnum flag in Device table)
+- for all these devices:
+  - select lowest NADR with discovered device instance
+  - send enum  request (e.g. *iqrf.sensor.Enumerate*)
+  - store result to DB

+TODO:
+- Is the principle correct - all devices has the same sensors?
+- It wouldn't work if particular sensor of a device can be set in SW or HW (e.g. jumpers) way.
+In this case we need to deep eval not per device, but per node (all NADRs).

 ## Next possible development steps

 - configurable enum phases - switchable on/off